django-polymorphic/django-polymorphic-tree/README.rst

 Origin
 ------

-This module was extracted out of django-fluent-pages_ because it turned out to serve a generic purpose.
+This code was created in django-fluent-pages_, and extracted to become a separate package.
-This was done during contract work at Leukeleu_ (also known for their involvement in django-fiber_).
+This was done during contract work at Leukeleu_ (known for django-fiber_).

 Installation